-Organization, efficiency and discipline are the three primary steps of financial planning.
-Organization is knowing where your money comes and goes.
-An efficient portfolio means a better chance of profits, and discipline keeps you on the right track.
+Organization, efficiency and discipline are the three primary financial planning steps: organization is knowing where your money comes and goes; an efficient portfolio means a better chance of profits; and discipline keeps you on the right track.

 Statistics tell us that the average credit card debt per person - including all people who pay off their cards each month - is over $5,500.
 Folks don’t have a handle on the big picture of their personal financial world.